xboot/libcg/README.md

 ## Getting Started

 The library's .c and .h files can be dropped into a project and compiled along with it.
-Just type `make` at the root directory, you will see a  example binary file.
+Just type `make` at the root directory, you will see a static library and some binary of [examples](examples) for usage.

 ```shell
 cd libcg